 Utilizing More Renewable Energy

-We indirectly reduced our carbon footprint by using and incorporating Renewable Energy in our facilities.
+We also reduced our energy usage and carbon footprint by incorporating Renewable Energy sources in our facilities.

 Visit our Renewables page for more information on how we utilize renewable energy.